va7deo/TerraCresta/README.md

 |Player 1|Player 2|
 |--|--|
 |<table> <tr><th>Functions</th><th>Keymap</th></tr><tr><td>P1 Up</td><td>Up</td></tr><tr><td>P1 Down</td><td>Down</td></tr><tr><td>P1 Left</td><td>Left</td></tr><tr><td>P1 Right</td><td>Right</td></tr><tr><td>P1 Bttn 1</td><td>L-CTRL</td></tr><tr><td>P1 Bttn 2</td><td>L-ALT</td></tr> </table> | <table> <tr><th>Functions</th><th>Keymap</th></tr><tr><td>P2 Up</td><td>R</td></tr><tr><td>P2 Down</td><td>F</td></tr><tr><td>P2 Left</td><td>D</td></tr><tr><td>P2 Right</td><td>G</td></tr><tr><td>P2 Bttn 1</td><td>A</td></tr><tr><td>P2 Bttn 2</td><td>S</td></tr> </table>|

+# Development Debugging

+### Sei Senshi Amatelass

+- Toggling dip switch 7 will enable invincibility.
+When this is enabled, you can overclock the games framerate by holding the 2p Start Button.
+This feature was used for debugging during development.

+    - In the "Debug" section you will find a toggle for "Turbo".
+Enabling this removes the requirement to press and hold the 2p Start Button to enable this feature.

+-    This information is not listed in the mame driver and was discovered while adding support for Sei Senshi Amatelass.

+### Kid no Hore Hore Daisakusen

+- The following dip switches are set to default "Debug Mode" and cabinet "Upright".
+This will unlock the following debug features used for debugging during development.

+    - For level selection, insert a coin and press player 2 button 1 and 2.
+In the bottom right corner, 00 will be displayed.
+Pressing player 2 button 1 and 2 and player 1 button 1 increases the level.
+Pressing player 2 button 1 and 2 and player 1 button 2  decreases the level.
+Press player 1 start after choosing your level selection.

+    - Invincibility and infinite time are set by inserting a coin and pressing player 2 button 1 and 2 and player 1 start buttons.
+If you wish to do this and enable the debug level select, set your level prior to enabling these debug features.

+-    This information is taken from the mame driver.
+To access these features easily, use the keyboard handler.
+Mapping information is below.

 # Support